High-contrast random composites: homogenisation framework and new spectral phenomena: Homogenised operator and its spectrum

 Writing \eqref{18a} in the weak form,

 and arguing in a similar way to the above via Lemma \ref{l:3.6}, one easily arrives at

 which concludes the proof. \end{proof}

-\begin{remark} The construction at the start of the section, in particular the formula \eqref{27}, and Proposition \ref{sasha100}, establish an explicit connection between the function $b(\o,\l)$ and its realisation in the physical space.
+\begin{remark} The construction at the start of the section, in particular the formula \eqref{27}, and Proposition \ref{sasha100} establish an explicit connection between the function $b(\o,\l)$ and its realisation in the physical space.
 Namely, for a typical $\o$ the restriction of $b(T_x\o,\l)$ to an individual inclusion $\OO^k_\o$ is the solution to the problem

-equipped with the Dirichlet boundary condition.
-Writing the spectral decomposition of $b(T_x\o,\l)|_{\OO^k_\o}$, cf. \eqref{26}, and then integrating it over $\OO^k_\o$, one obtains an expression similar to \eqref{34} below, which may be interpreted, depending on whether it is positive or negative, as the resonant or anti-resonant contribution of the individual inclusion.
+subject to the Dirichlet boundary condition on $\partial\OO^k_\o$.
+Writing the spectral decomposition of $b(T_x\o,\l)|_{\OO^k_\o}$, cf. \eqref{26} and integrating it over $\OO^k_\o$, one obtains an expression similar to \eqref{34} below, which may be interpreted, depending on whether it is positive or negative, as the resonant or anti-resonant contribution of the individual inclusion.